Data Science: Admissions Requirements

 Generally, the MSDS program requires that applicants take the GRE for admission.
 The program will also accept the GMAT if the applicant requests substituting for the GRE during the application process.
 Any subject GRE in a STEM field may be used as well.
 The GRE is waived if the student has another master’s degree or if the student has completed a graduate certificate that has 12 or more graduate credits in a STEM or quantitative field.
 Applicants with more than five years of work experience that is directly related to degree program topics may request a waiver during the application process.
 The decision regarding the waiver rests with the MSDS program and cannot be appealed.
 Applicants for the 4+1 Bx/MSDS option are not required to take the GRE and should request a waiver during the application process.

-*THE GRE HAS BEEN WAIVED FOR STUDENTS ENTERING THE PROGRAM IN SPRING 2022.*
+*THE GRE HAS BEEN WAIVED FOR STUDENTS ENTERING THE PROGRAM IN FALL 2022.*

 Applicants must submit a personal statement describing how their academic, professional and personal background has prepared them to be successful in the master of science in data science program and explaining how the completion of the degree will contribute to their professional goals.